 Once you have your reports from all three bureaus (Experian, TransUnion and Equifax), review them in detail, checking for any accounts you don’t recognize or negative items that should no longer be reported.

 If you find mistakes or outdated information in your payment history, you can dispute the items with collectors or bureaus and get them removed from your report.
 Alternatively, if you find extensive inaccuracies, you could engage the services of a credit repair company, which can dispute the items for you.
 If that's your case, check out our picks of the best credit repair companies to find the right one for you.

-Finally, if all the negative items in your reports are correct — and your credit score is 620 or less — we recommend you wait before applying.
-Focus on lowering your credit utilization ratio by paying down any credit card debt and making sure you pay any loans (especially your mortgage) on time.
+But, finally, if all the negative items in your reports are correct — and your credit score is 620 or less — we recommend you wait until your personal finances improve before applying.
+Focus on lowering your credit utilization ratio by paying down any credit card debt and making sure you pay any loans (especially your first mortgage) on time.
 This could make a significant difference in your credit profile in the short term.

 Step 2: Calculate your equity and loan-to-value ratio

 To put it simply, equity refers to just how much of your home you own compared to what you still owe the bank.
 And, as we mentioned above, most banks will require you to have at least 15% to 20% equity in the home — maybe more if your credit is on the lower end of the minimum range required.